Siegfried (opera): Act 3

 Thanks to his fearlessness Siegfried passes through the ring of fire, emerging on Brünnhilde's rock ("Selige Öde auf sonniger Höh’!").
 At first, he thinks the sleeping armored figure is a man.
 However, when he removes the armor, he finds a woman beneath.
 At the sight of the first woman he has ever seen and struck with the feeling of love, Siegfried at last experiences fear.
 In desperation, he kisses Brünnhilde, waking her from her magic sleep.
-Upon waking Brünnhilde hails the Sun and greets Siegfried as the World's Light ("Heil dir, Sonne!
+Upon waking she hails the Sun and greets Siegfried as the World's Light ("Heil dir, Sonne!
 Heil dir, Licht!").
 Afraid and hesitant at first to do so, Brünnhilde is eventually won over by Siegfried's love and renounces through her love for him the world of the gods and with it her own powers ("Ewig war ich, ewig bin ich").
 Together, they solemnly sing praises to love, in comparison with which the glory of the gods itself seems dimmed and in which even dying can be jubilant: "radiant love, laughing death!" ("Leuchtende Liebe, lachender Tod!")